joby-lol/php-bracketeer/README.md

 ## Architecture

 This library functions as a set of extensions for the [League CommonMark](https://commonmark.thephpleague.com/) package.
-This package enables a subset of Markdown using that library's own internal parsing and rendering tools.
-It then extends it with its own extension to enable shortcodes and wiki links.
+By default, it enables a subset of Markdown using that library's own internal parsing and rendering tools.
+It then extends it with its own extension to enable wiki-style links and both inline and block Bracketeer tags.

-Internally, all shortcodes are parsed by either `InlineTagParser` or `BlockTagParser` into `TagNode` objects in the CommonMark AST.
-They are then all rendered through `TagRenderer` which calls an appropriate `TagBuilderInterface` object that does the actual rendering.

 While it is technically possible to use the included extensions directly, there are some features that will not be autoconfigured.
-Primarily this will impact wiki-style `[[link/path]]` tags and `[link="path/to/url"]` `[embed="/path/to/content"]` bbCode-style links/embeds, as these will not be hooked into the main bbMark object which helps tie linking and embedding into your own path/slug/url-to-content resolution systems.
+Primarily this will impact wiki-style `[[link/path]]` links, as these will not be hooked into the main bbMark object which helps tie linking and embedding into your own path/slug/url-to-content resolution systems.

-### Extending

-To add a tag, it should be created by extending either `TagBuilderInterface`.
-That object will be passed a `TagNode` object containing the tag name, parameters from the AST, and contained content if applicable.